 If you are installing a plugin called "test", there will be a test directory under mod.
-In that test directory there needs to be a manifest.xml file /mod/test/manifest.xml.
+In that test directory there needs to be a start.php file: /mod/test/start.php and a manifest.xml file /mod/test/manifest.xml.

-If this file does not exist, it could be caused by:
+If these files do not exist, it could be caused by:

-- installing a plugin to the wrong directory - creating a directory under /mod that does not contain a plugin - a bad ftp transfer - unzipping a plugin into an extra directory (myplugin.zip unzips to myplugin/myplugin)
+- installing a plugin to the wrong directory - creating a directory under /mod that does not contain a plugin - · a bad ftp transfer - unzipping a plugin into an extra directory (myplugin.zip unzips to myplugin/myplugin)